Gas-filled balloon completes record-breaking Pacific flight

 A gas-filled balloon co-piloted by an American and a Russian touched down safely in the waters off Mexico on Saturday, completing a week-long trans-Pacific flight that unofficially broke two world records, a spokeswoman said.

 The balloon carrying Troy Bradley of Albuquerque, New Mexico, and his Russian co-pilot Leonid Tiukhtyaev landed near La Poza Grande in the Mexican State of Baja California Sur at 7:01 a.m.
-Mountain Standard Time (0800 ET) after a flight that lasted six days, 16 hours and 37 minutes.
+Mountain Standard Time (1300 GMT) after a flight that lasted six days, 16 hours and 37 minutes.

 Bradley and Tiukhtyaev, known as the Two Eagles, left Saga in southern Japan on January 25 in their attempt to surpass the world distance record for flying a gas-filled balloon, as well as the record for time in flight.
 Both records need to be certified before becoming official.